hvsio/loan-modelling/readme.md

 ## Configs
 - Additional kaggle config to use the SDK for pulling the dataset.
-- Additional postgresql config to set a predefined user.
+- Additional PostgreSQL config to set a predefined user.